siddhi-io/www/en/docs/docs/query-guide.md

 ### Group By

-Group By provides a way of grouping events based on one or more specified attributes to perform aggregate operations.
+Group By groups events based on one or more specified attributes to perform aggregate operations.

 **Purpose**

-Group By allows users to aggregate values of multiple events based on the given group-by fields.
+Group By helps to perform aggregate functions independently for each given group-by key combination.

 **Syntax**